1 SCOPE

 Access Management

-All hosted applications are deployed in an environment using industry standard hardware and software.
+All hosted applications are deployed to Microsoft Azure.
 All servers and network devices follow designated hardening policy and procedures.
-During server installation and configuration, only the necessary services and applications are installed to minimize the points at which vulnerabilities could be present.
-The firewall is also configured to only let the protocols and services necessary over the specific ports the application is expecting.
+During VM configuration, only the necessary services and applications are installed to minimize the points at which vulnerabilities could be present.
+The firewall and application gateways are configured to only allow the protocols and services necessary over the specific ports the application is expecting.

 Patches and Fixes Management